-Therefore, we focus on active attacks, especially the attacks that manipulate BGP UPDATE messages.
-Other BGP messages such as OPEN, NOTIFICATION, and KEEPALIVE messages can be protected by using IPsec or TCP-MD5 [10] between peering speakers.
+In this paper, we aim to propose an efficient protection scheme for BGP routing protocol.
+In particular, we focus on protecting ASPATH, by ensuring the integrity of BGP UPDATE messages.
 There are two kinds of falsification attacks on BGP UPDATE messages.
-One is the network layer reachability information (NLRI)2 falsification attack, and the other is the ASPATH falsification attack.
+One is the network layer reachability information (NLRI) falsification attack, and the other is the ASPATH falsification attack.
 For example, black holing is one of the severe attacks using falsification, in which adversaries can either advertise a more specific prefix (i.e., NLRI falsification) or shorten ASPATH to "persuade" other routers to prefer the route otherwise not being preferred (i.e., ASPATH falsification).

-Unlike blackhole attacks, grayhole attackers may selectively drop traffic flowing through them.
-Further, in colluding attacks, multiple compromised BGP routers may collude and exchange BGP messages and secrets through a tunnel.
+Grayhole and colluding attacks are more advanced attacks.
+In grayhole attacks, a malicious BGP router may selectively drop traffic flowing through it.
+In colluding attacks, multiple compromised BGP routers may collude and exchange BGP messages and secrets through a tunnel.
 These colluding routers can cooperate to launch a blackhole attack and other sophisticated attacks.
-These advanced attacks cannot be prevented solely by adopting a secure routing protocol, like S-BGP or SPV.
+Unfortunately, these advanced attacks cannot be prevented solely by adopting a secure routing protocol.
 Thus, defending against such attacks is beyond the scope of this paper.